maxime-tournier/maxime-tournier.github.com/notes/continuum-mechanics.md

 # Strain Tensor

-The deformation tensor gives a nice local representation of an arbitrary (but smooth) object deformation.
+The deformation tensor gives a nice local representation of an arbitrary (smooth) object deformation.
 Now, if we want to simulate elastic materials, we will need to associate a potential energy to a deformed object.
 Since we have a local measure of deformation $$F$$, we can obtain a deformation *energy* by summing infinitesimal energies associated with the deformation gradient $$F(x,